eburghar/envlt/README.md

 envlt -I -V PATH -V HOME -- command args
 ```

-If you choose not to import all the environment variables (`-i`), you may have to manually import some important ones
+If you choose not to import all the environment variables (`-i`) to have only the smallest subset of variables exported
-like `PATH` or `HOME` like in the example above.
+to command, you may have to manually import some important ones like `PATH` or `HOME` like in the example above.

 # Using envlt with Gitlab CI/CD